paypal/squbs/docs/configuration.md

 ## Blocking Dispatcher

 The squbs `reference.conf` declares a `blocking-dispatcher` used for blocking I/O calls.
-This is a standard Akka dispatcher configuration.
-Please see [dispatchers](http://doc.akka.io/docs/akka/2.3.13/scala/dispatchers.html) in the Akka documentation for more detail.
+This is a standard pekko dispatcher configuration.
+Please see [dispatchers](http://doc.pekko.io/docs/pekko/2.3.13/scala/dispatchers.html) in the pekko documentation for more detail.

 ## Listeners